-Construction’s Fatal Four Hazards
+Construction’s Fatal Four Hazards in San Antonio

 The construction industry is vital to the growth of our nation.
 From homes to large plazas, construction workers build the structures in which we live and work.
 However, construction work is also one of the most dangerous professions, one that results in a high number of injuries and deaths annually.
 According to the Occupation and Safety Health Administration (OSHA), an average of 775 construction workers die every year.

 The “fatal four” are the most common causes for construction accidents: falls, struck by objects, electrocution, and caught-between accidents.
 These four hazards make up approximately 57% of all construction accidents.
 Experts predict that if these four dangers were eliminated, an average of 435 American construction workers’ lives would be saved each year.

 If you or a loved has experienced a serious injury at a construction site, contact our premier construction accident attorneys.
 We fight for people throughout Texas and the nation, including the cities of San Antonio, Dallas, Houston, Austin, Laredo and Corpus Christi.